SteveSmith16384/SteveTech1/readme.md

 * Designed and developed by Stephen Carlyle-Smith (http://twitter.com/stephencsmith, stephen.carlylesmith@googlemail.com)
 * Uses JMonkeyEngine for the 3D
 * Uses Kryonet for networking.
+* For model credits, see the relevant folder containing the model.

 ### LICENCES